 Which Ten Commandments?

-We all the know the story of the Ten Commandments: Moses leads the Israelites out of Egypt to Mount Sinai, where God gives him his rules carved into two stone tablets.
+We all the know the story of the Ten Commandments: Moses leads the Israelites out of Egypt to Mount Sinai, where Yahweh (the Jewish/Christian god) gives him his rules carved into two stone tablets.
 Moses descends from the mountain, finds his people sinning and cavorting, and smashes the tablets in anger.

 But you probably don't know the story as it's actually told in the Bible, in the book of Exodus.
-In that narrative, Moses makes numerous trips up and down the mountain, receives HUNDREDS of commandments from God, and receives TWO pairs of tablets (the first is destroyed by Moses, which God replaces).
+In that narrative, Moses makes numerous trips up and down the mountain, receives HUNDREDS of commandments from Yahweh, and receives TWO pairs of tablets (the first is destroyed by Moses, which Yahweh replaces).
 On both sets of tablets are written the following commandments:

 1. Thou shalt worship no other god: